 In many states throughout the US, the sunshine is coming in hot; declaring longer days that we crave to fill with beach excursions, BBQs, and dinners al fresco.
-However, with the country still strategizing our great emergence, we take pride in doing our part to stay safe at home.
+However, with the country still practicing social distancing, we take pride in doing our part to stay safe at home.
 While many of us have had to postpone exciting plans like attending mid-summer weddings, road-tripping to newfound nature, and slipping off the grid, the wanderer inside you can still get their kicks from the comfort of your couch.
-Read on for our guide to traveling within the limitations of sheltering in place.
+Staycation, anyone?
+Read on to learn how to travel from home.

 What’s the first thing you do when you get to a new city?
 We like to book tickets to the coolest museums in town.
 Ever innovative, Google Arts & Culture has set up a database where you can access over 2,500 museums worldwide, virtually.
 Always dreamt of meandering through The Musée d’Orsay in Paris or soaking up Frida Kahlo’s very essence in her home turned museum?
 Now’s your chance.
 If you prefer the richness of performance-based art, head to the Royal Opera House for your culture hit.
 London’s famous opera house is streaming a weekly program of opera, ballet, and more.

 “The wanderer inside you can still get their kicks from the comfort of your couch.”